epicodus/textbook/readme.md

 ##To do

 * As an author, I want to be able to restore a previous version of a lesson, so that I can see what changes I've made over time and undo accidental changes.
-* As a student, I want to be able to give feedback on a lesson, so that I can point out if something isn't clear or tell the authors how much I like what they've written.
-* As a student, I want to have a list of key concepts I've learned on each lesson, as well as a list of all key concepts from the current section in a sidebar.

 ##MIT License